Floer theory for negative line bundles via Gromov-Witten invariants: Introduction

 involving Hamiltonians $H:X \to \R$ which are ``linear'' at infinity, and the connecting maps $HF^*(H_1,\omega_X) \to HF^*(H_2,\omega_X)$ are Floer continuation maps which increase the slope at infinity.
 These continuation maps, again solutions of an elliptic PDE, can almost never be computed explicitly for the same reasoning.

 This phenomenon is apparent in the literature, where known computations involve showing vanishing results by indirect grading/action tricks (for example, for $X=\C^m$ and generally $X=$ subcritical Stein manifold \cite{Cieliebak}).
 For this reason, a precious guide to proving non-vanishing of $SH^*(X)$ \emph{a posteriori} has been by detecting submanifolds which obstruct vanishing (for example, when $\omega_X=d\theta$ is exact, and $X$ contains an exact Lagrangian submanifold \cite{Viterbo1}).
-Other attempts involve proving that $SH^*(X)$ reduces to a topological invariant by continuation arguments, again not explicitly computable (for instance, various versions of Viterbo's result \cite{Viterbo1} that $SH^*(T^*B,d\theta)\cong H_{\dim_{\C}(B)-*}(\mathcal{L} B)$, where $\mathcal{L} B$ is the free loop space, but where we do not know what the isomorphism actually is).
+Other attempts involve proving that $SH^*(X)$ reduces to a topological invariant by continuation arguments, again not explicitly computable (for instance, various versions of Viterbo's result \cite{Viterbo1} that $SH^*(T^*B,d\theta;\Z/2)\cong H_{\dim_{\C}(B)-*}(\mathcal{L} B;\Z/2)$, where $\mathcal{L} B$ is the free loop space).

 It comes therefore as a surprise that for $M = \mathrm{Tot}(L\to B)$ we will calculate the Floer cohomologies and the continuation maps explicitly and directly, by transforming the Floer theoretic problem into an essentially algebraic-geometric problem in Gromov-Witten theory.
 It is also surprising that we will explicitly recover the ring structure on symplectic cohomology.
 Finally we emphasize that the setup we are in is very novel for symplectic cohomology literature: we are in a highly non-exact setup (the zero section is a symplectic submanifold and holomorphic spheres play a crucial role, unlike the much studied setup of exact cotangent bundles) and for $\dim_{\C} B>1$ we are dealing with manifolds which do not admit a Stein structure.